 Building programs that survive first contact with reality — and designing the audit-refresh cycle that keeps them relevant long after launch.

-I’ve built training programs at every scale — from a global 160-person technical support operation at Tyco/JCI, to a 254-person post-merger onboarding at AudienceView, to multi-product-line enablement programs in shared services.
+I’ve built training programs at every scale — from a global 160-person technical support operation at Tyco/JCI, to a 254-person post-merger onboarding at AudienceView, to multi-product-line enablement programs in my current shared services role.

 The pattern that fails every time: launch a training program, tick the box, move on.
 Six months later nobody remembers it, the process has changed, and the tools have been updated without anyone updating the training.